GetanehT/Film-Blog/README.md

 #### Bugs found while testing the API in isolation
 - During testing, it became apparent that a API was unable to connect with the URL.
 This was fixed by adding slash/.
-- Testing also revealed that the programatically generated event recurrences erroneously included the currently authenticated user as the 'owner' of the event, rather than the user who created them.
-This was fixed by changing two variables in `events/utils.py`.

 ### Unresolved bugs
     The issue was overcome by manually checking the status of the user within the `perform_create` method, but given more time it would be desirable to look into this further and revert to correct use of permission classes here if possible.